 With the recent updates to the Marriott rewards program, you may be wondering about the value of Marriott points.
-As a Starwood member, you may wonder how your new Marriott rewards points compare to the Starpoints they replaced, or, if you were previously a Marriott Rewards member, you may wonder whether the merger has increased or decreased the value of your points.
+As a Starwood member, you may wonder how your new Marriott rewards points compare to the Starpoints they replaced, or, if you were previously a Marriott rewards program member, you may wonder whether the merger has increased or decreased the value of your points.

 In fact, there is good news for Starwood and Marriott members alike: Marriott points are more valuable than ever.
 Though they don’t have as high a redemption value as Starwood’s famous Starpoints, you can collect Marriott points at a much faster rate and – since Marriott has incorporated Starwood’s point transfer options (you can now transfer points to more than 40 frequent flyer partners) – Marriott points are extremely versatile.